-Install one end of the floppy disk drive cable into the shrouded floppy disk header (J21) on the system board and the other end-most connector to the drive you want to designate as Drive A. If you are connecting another drive (Drive B), install the middle connector of the cable to the drive.
-The colored edge of the daisy chained ribbon cable should be aligned with pin 1 of J21.
+Install one end of the floppy disk drive cable into the shrouded floppy disk header (J17) on the system board and the other end-most connector to the floppy drive.
+The colored edge of the daisy chained ribbon cable should be aligned with pin 1 of J17.

-Enable or disable this function in the Integrated Peripherals submenu ("Super I/O Device" field) of the BIOS.
+Enable or disable this function in the Integrated Peripherals submenu ("Super IO Device" section) of the BIOS.
 Refer to chapter 3 for more information.